 - Concerning options, we have the amount of available workspace and staging areas.

-- Areas of exclusion for demolition or repairs
+- Areas of exclusion for demolition or structural repairs.

 Document Details Regarding The Construction Of a Building

 These documented details assist the estimators in establishing a measure of materials, establishment of requirements necessary for equipment, and measurement of space required for staging and many other aspects.
-This information cannot be otherwise obtained without going to the physical location of Christie’s.
+Modern software solutions also help organize this visual data securely in the cloud for all project stakeholders to review.
+This firsthand understanding cannot be replicated through desk research alone.

 Help Inform Estimating Assumptions